Things To Do

 14. Hunt for Four Leaf Clovers

 We all know that four leaf clovers are hard to come back—that’s what makes them so lucky!
-If it’s nice out in your area this St. Patty’s Day, get the kids outside to hunt for these elusive clovers.
+If it’s nice out in your area this St. Paddy’s Day, get the kids outside to hunt for these elusive clovers.
 Chances are they’ll be occupied for awhile, and they’ll feel all sorts of joy if they happen to come across one!

-15. Gold Coins Hunt
+15. Search for Gold Coins

 If your littles can’t get enough of an Easter egg hunt, make their day by replicating the experience for the other spring holiday.
 Make them feel like lucky little leprechauns by hiding gold coins throughout your yard and letting them loose to search and fill their pot of gold.